Peter Shafirov

-Baron Peter Pavlovich Shafirov (Пётр Павлович Шафиров; 1670–1739) was a Russian statesman and a prominent coadjutor of Peter the Great.
+Baron Peter or Pyotr Pavlovich Shafirov (Пётр Павлович Шафиров; 1670 – 1 March 1739) was a Russian statesman and a prominent coadjutor of Peter the Great.
+He served as the head of the Posolsky prikaz (foreign ministry) from 1706 to 1708 and as the president of the Commerce Collegium from 1725 to 1728 and again from 1733 to 1736.

 Early life and career

 Shafirov was born into a Polish Jewish family.
-His father, Pavel Shafirov, was a translator in the Russian Foreign Office, whose parents converted to the Russian Orthodox Church after Smolensk was ceded to Russia by Poland in 1654.
+His father, Pavel Shafirov, was a translator in the Russian department of foreign affairs, whose parents converted to the Russian Orthodox Church after Smolensk was ceded to Russia by Poland in 1654.

 Peter Shafirov first made himself useful by his extraordinary knowledge of foreign languages.
-He was the chief translator in the Russian Foreign Office for many years, subsequently accompanying Tsar Peter on his travels.
+He began his service in the Posolsky prikaz (foreign ministry) in 1691.
+He was the chief translator in the foreign ministry for many years, subsequently accompanying Tsar Peter I on his travels.
 He was raised to the Russian nobility as a baron and received the rank of vice-chancellor.
 He was considered a diplomat of the highest order.

 Diplomatic missions

 Shafirov concluded the Peace of the Pruth during the campaign of 1711.
 Peter left him in the hands of the Turks as a hostage, and on the breaking of the peace he was imprisoned in the Seven Towers.
 Finally, however, with the aid of the British and Dutch ambassadors, he defeated the diplomacy of Charles XII of Sweden and his agents, and confirmed the good relations between Russia and Turkey by the treaty of Adrianople (June 1713).

-In 1718, Shafirov was appointed vice-president of the department of Foreign Affairs, and a senator.
+In 1718, Shafirov was appointed as a senator.

-Sentencing and end of life
+Sentencing and death

 In 1723, however, he was deprived of all his offices and sentenced to death.
 The capital sentence was commuted at the last minute to banishment, first to Siberia and then to Novgorod.
 Embezzlement and disorderly conduct in the senate were the offences charged against Shafirov.
 On the death of Peter, Shafirov was released from prison and commissioned to write the biography of his late master.
 However, the successful rivalry of his supplanter, Andrei Osterman, prevented Shafirov from holding any high office during the last fourteen years of his life.